Social work – professor shares insights on the field

 Learn more about Daemen’s social work programs today.

-Daemen College is a private, nonsectarian, co-educational, comprehensive college in Amherst, New York.
+Daemen University is a private, nonsectarian, co-educational, comprehensive university in Amherst, New York.
 It’s an inclusive, small-town college atmosphere with convenient access to the cultural amenities of metropolitan Buffalo.
 Daemen prepares its students for professional, intellectual and civic leadership.
 Our core curriculum is innovative and provides a competency-based foundation for students.